xbabalov/podman-desktop/website/docs/ai-lab/create-playground.md

 1. Click the Podman AI Lab icon in the left navigation pane.
 1. In the Podman AI Lab navigation bar, click **Playgrounds**.
 1. Click the **New Playground** button at the top right corner of the page.
+1. Select an inference runtime for the playground.
 1. Select the model for which you want to start an inference server from the **Model** list.
 1. Click the **Create playground** button.
    ![create a playground](img/creating-playground.png)